-Three of our partners are qualified trainers with 2 partners – Dr Rob Jones and Dr Daniele Thornton sharing the main responsibility for educational and clinical supervision.
+Three of our partners (Drs Jones, Thornton and McCrone) are qualified trainers with 2 partners – Dr Rob Jones and Dr Daniele Thornton sharing the main responsibility for educational and clinical supervision.
 However, all the partners are involved in teaching and mentoring which offers a broader range of teaching styles and clinical skills.

 Allesley Park Medical Centre is situated on the corner of Whitaker Rd and Winsford Avenue in Allesley Park on the western edge of Coventry.

 From the A45 ring road, turn into Broad Lane heading towards the city centre.
 Turn left at the next set of traffic lights into Wildcroft Rd.
 Continue along the road, which later becomes Winsford Avenue, and at the T-junction you will see the surgery on the left.

 From central Coventry, take the inner ring road and exit on the A4114 Holyhead Rd signposted Allesley.
 Continue past Morrisons and Four Pounds Avenue, then turn left at the next traffic lights onto Grayswood Avenue.
 At the end of the road turn right then first left into Winsford Avenue.
 Go past the row of shops to the next junction and you will see the surgery ahead of you.

 If using satellite navigation, the postal address is 2, Whitaker Road, Coventry CV5 9JE.

 The main branch of the surgery serves mainly Allesley Park, Whoberley and Mount Nod but extends into Chapelfields, Earlsdon, Allesley Village and towards Eastern Green.